ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Full system downtime</span>

-**Resolved**: The Wynton HPC environment and the BeeGFS file system are fully functional after updates and upgrades.
+**Resolved**: The {{ site.cluster.name }} environment and the BeeGFS file system are fully functional after updates and upgrades.
 <br><span class="timestamp">July 12, 11:15 PDT</span>

-**Notice**: The Wynton HPC environment is down for maintenance.
+**Notice**: The {{ site.cluster.name }} environment is down for maintenance.
 <br><span class="timestamp">July 8, 12:00 PDT</span>

-**Notice**: Updates to the BeeGFS file system and the operating system that require to bring down all of Wynton HPC will start on the morning of Monday July 8.
+**Notice**: Updates to the BeeGFS file system and the operating system that require to bring down all of {{ site.cluster.name }} will start on the morning of Monday July 8.
 Please make sure to log out before then.
 The downtime might last the full week.
 <br><span class="timestamp">July 1, 14:15 PDT</span>